ansible/galaxy_ng/docs/config/options.md

 ]
 ```

-And you need to add a new custom value you can do
+If you need to add a new custom value:

 ```py title="/etc/pulp/settings.py"
 GALAXY_AUTHENTICATION_CLASSES = [